Air Conditioner Repair Checklist

 - Making your system stop working faster

-If you can’t remember when you last installed a new one, shut off your AC totally and pull out the filter.
+If you can’t remember when you last replaced your filter, shut off your AC totally and pull out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It could also be situated in an adjoining filter case or wall-mounted return air grille.

 Angle the filter up to the light.
 If you can’t see any light, you certainly should get a new one.